awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

    1. For **Maximum bid price**, choose the maximum percentage that a Spot Instance price must be compared with the On\-Demand price for that instance type before instances are launched\.
 For example, if your bid percentage is 20%, then the Spot price must be less than 20% of the current On\-Demand price for that EC2 instance\.
 You always pay the lowest \(market\) price and never more than your maximum percentage\.

    1. For **Spot fleet role**, choose to create a new role or use an existing Amazon EC2 Spot Fleet IAM role to apply to your Spot compute environment\.
 If you choose to create a new role, the required role \(`aws-ec2-spot-fleet-role`\) is created for you\.
-For more information, see [Amazon EC2 Spot Fleet Role](spot_fleet_IAM_role.md)\.
+For more information, see [Amazon EC2 spot fleet role](spot_fleet_IAM_role.md)\.

 1. For **Allowed instance types**, choose the Amazon EC2 instance types that can be launched\.
 You can specify instance families to launch any instance type within those families \(for example, `c5`, `c5n`, or `p3`\), or you can specify specific sizes within a family \(such as `c5.8xlarge`\)\.
 Note that metal instance types aren't in the instance families \(for example, `c5` doesn't include `c5.metal`\)\.
 You can also choose `optimal` to pick instance types \(from the C4, M4, and R4 instance families\) on the fly that match the demand of your job queues\.
 **Note**